 Housing Segregation and Economic Mobility

 In 2011, we joined with partner organizations to file two fair housing complaints with HUD alleging that policies and practices of the State of Maryland and Baltimore County had contributed to regional segregation and exluded affordable housing development from opportunity areas, Baltimore Regional Housing Campaign v.
 State and BNI and Baltimore County Branch, NAACP v.
 Baltimore County.
-Agreements reached in those cases are now spurring the expansion of housing opportunities for families throughout the Baltimore region.
+Agreements reached in those cases in 2017 and 2016 are now spurring the expansion of housing opportunities for families throughout the Baltimore region.

 Housing can be a platform for mobility out of poverty.
-A large and growing body of evidence from fields as diverse as economics and medicine find that childnre's outcomes inrpove and persist into adulthood when they have the chance to grow and thrive in stable homes in safe environments conducive to health child development.
-Our cross-cutting policy advocacy and litigation to undermine the vestiges of segregation and open new paths to upward mobility for our children is grounded in this research and informed by the experiences of Baltimore families.
+A large and growing body of evidence from fields as diverse as economics and medicine find that children's outcomes improve and persist into adulthood when they have the chance to grow and thrive in stable homes in safe environments conducive to health child development.
+Our cross-cutting policy advocacy and litigation to undermine the vestiges of segregation and open new paths to upward mobility for children is grounded in this research and informed by the experiences of Baltimore families.